Hamiltonian limited valence model for liquid polyamorphism: Liquid--liquid phase transition associated with dimerization ( )

-The larger discrepancy with the Hamiltonian single-atom model is caused by the fact that the core and the shell of the same atom do not exactly coincide with each other but are connected by the permanent bond of distance $d=0.1$.
-In principle, the Hamiltonian core-shell model must converge to the Hamiltonian single-atom model when $d\to 0$.
-We test this convergence in Fig.\ref{fig:3}.
-The values of $\rho_{LL}$ remain $0.575$ for the entire range of $d$, while the values of $T_{LL}$, $P_{LL}$ and $dP/dT$ change almost linearly with $d$, smoothly converging to the values of the single atom model ($d=0$).
+The larger discrepancy with the Hamiltonian single-particle model is caused by the fact that the core and the shell of the same atom do not exactly coincide with each other but are connected by the permanent bond of distance $d=0.1$.
+In principle, the Hamiltonian core-shell model must converge to the Hamiltonian single-particle model when $d\to 0$.
+We test this convergence in figure~\ref{fig:2}.
+The values of $\rho_{LL}$ remain $0.575$ for the entire range of $d$, while the values of $T_{LL}$, $P_{LL}$ and $\rd P/\rd T$ change almost linearly with $d$, smoothly converging to the values of the single-particle model ($d=0$).

-In addition, we study the effect of the width of the repulsive shoulder $w_z$, on the location of the critical points and the slope of the coexistence line (Fig.~\ref{fig:3}).
+In addition, we study the effect of the width of the repulsive shoulder $w_z$ on the location of the critical points and the slope of the coexistence line (figure~\ref{fig:3b}).
 We observe that the critical density, temperature, and pressure of the LLPT all strongly decrease when the width of the repulsive shoulder increases.
-In contrast, the slope of the coexistence line behaves non monotonically with a minimum at $w_z=1.2$ where $dP/dt$ is definitely negative as hypothesized to be the case for real hydrogen\cite{Fried_Hydrogen_2022}.
+By contrast, the slope of the coexistence line behaves non-monotonously with a minimum at $w_z=1.2$, where $\rd P/\rd t$ is definitely negative as hypothesized to be the case for real hydrogen~\cite{Fried_Hydrogen_2022}.

-At the widest repulsive shoulder $w_z=1.4$ the dimeric (molecular) liquid becomes metastable with respect to the monomeric (metallic) liquid.
-This is because the van der Waals effective attractive range of dimers becomes just $w-w_z=1.5-1.4=0.1$, comparatively to practically impenetrable shoulder of $w_z=1.4$.
-Such a system would have a very low temperature LGCP which is metastable to crystallization\cite{Xu2012}.
-But the dimeric liquid also becomes metastable with respect to the metallic liquid in which separate monomers lacking the repulsive shoulder may have 12 or more neighbors in the wide van der Waals well of $w=1.5$, which gives the average potential energy per particle $-6\epsilon=-6$.
-If we assume that atom in the dimeric liquid has 11 neighbors in a very thin attractive well (one place is taken by the atom forming a bond with energy -6), the potential energy per atom is $(-11 -6)/2=8.5$, but the entropy cost for forming such a dense configuration is such that the liquid near the critical point never achieves such a density and its free energy is greater than that of monomeric liquid.
+At the widest repulsive shoulder $w_z=1.4$, the dimeric (molecular) liquid becomes metastable with respect to the monomeric (metallic) liquid.
+This is because the van der Waals effective attractive range of dimers becomes just $w-w_z=1.5-1.4=0.1$, compared to practically impenetrable shoulder of $w_z=1.4$.
+Such a system would have a very low temperature of the liquid--gas critical point (LGCP) which is metastable to crystallization~\cite{Xu2012}.
+However, the dimeric liquid also becomes metastable with respect to the metallic liquid in which monomers lacking the repulsive shoulder may have 12 or more neighbors in the wide van der Waals well of $w=1.5$, which gives the average potential energy per particle $-6\epsilon=-6$.
+If we assume that an atom in the dimeric liquid has 11 neighbors in a very thin attractive well (one place is taken by the atom forming a bond with energy $-6$), the potential energy per atom is $(-11 -6)/2=-8.5$, but the entropy cost for forming such a dense configuration is such that the liquid near the critical point never achieves such a density and its free energy is greater than that of monomeric liquid.